 Psychiatric Medicine students can choose to study either:

 Can I study part-time?

 You can choose to study either one or two units per semester, both of which are considered part-time loads.
-We do not offer the option to study more than two units per semester.
 Students are encouraged to discuss options with a Student Support Officer.

 What is the work load?

 You can expect to study for approximately 10 hours per week, for each unit.
 Some weeks this may be less, others it may be more (e.g. near assessment due dates).

 Study activities may include participating in seminars, tutorials, web forums, learning activities, or completing readings.

 This estimation is the same across all our units, regardless of whether you are enrolled at graduate certificate or master's level.

 How do I change my unit enrolment or withdraw from the course?

 All actions can be completed in myHETIconnect, 'Courses and Units' Tab.